RutgersGRID/CYOA_Game_Package/README.md

 * Export to CSV
 * Load into a directory in Unity
 * That file then creates the scene and template for the game
+* Stores user data and exports it as a CSV

  The CSV files are placed in the Editor folder